binarybaba/muvily/README.md

-# muvily
+# Muvily for Chrome
 Chrome extension to get IMDB rating as push notification
-# Muvily for Chrome

-Chrome extension that fetches IMDb rating in a push notification.
 ### Version
 0.0.0.1